 “I can’t access Facebook when I’m at work.” (not “at my job”)

-“Work” is an uncountable noun, so it cannot be plural:
+“Work” is an uncountable noun, so it is not used in the plural:

 - I have three works to do this week.